ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 ```
 The key difference from our previous example is the existence of the call to `input.onButtonPressed()`.
 It takes two arguments:
 1. A button, in the form of a name from a named collection (that is, `enum`) `Button` (it only has 3 names: `A`, `B`, and `AB`, which stands for the two buttons being pressed together), and
-2. An _anonymous function without arguments or return value_, which contains the code we want to be executed upon detection of a button press of Button A. Such functions are called `[<cept>]`_event handlers_, because the processor executes them each upon detection of the external event it has been assigned to.
+2. An _anonymous function without arguments or return value_, which contains the code we want to be executed upon detection of a button press of Button A. Such functions are called _event handlers_, because the processor executes them each upon detection of the external event it has been assigned to.
 That's all to it.
 In our case, we toggle the value of our Boolean variable `isHeart` and cause a heart or a butterfly to be displayed accordingly.
 Either the heart beats or the butterly flutters, and we can change this at the press of a button.

 Note that the "botton press" is a composite event, which consists of a strict sequence of two primitive events, a "button down" and a "button up".
 The button-press event handler is not triggered until you release the button.